PEXANE2/azure-docs.tr-tr/articles/app-service/deploy-staging-slots.md

 ---
-title: Azure App Service Web Apps için hazırlama ortamlarını ayarlama | Microsoft Docs
+title: Set up staging environments for web apps in Azure App Service | Microsoft Docs
-description: Azure App Service 'de Web uygulamaları için hazırlanmış yayımlamayı nasıl kullanacağınızı öğrenin.
+description: Learn how to use staged publishing for web apps in Azure App Service.
 services: app-service
 documentationcenter: ''
 author: cephalin